MARIAN COLLEGE: ENTRANCE POLICY FOR STUDENTS

 Marian College is an academic school which welcomes students from the full range of abilities.
 If an applicant has special educational needs, the College will need information well in advance from the parents or the student’s former school or the relevant Individual Educational Programme so that the College can make application to the Department of Education and Science for the resources necessary to support such a student.

-Parents/guardians of new students must make written application for entry to the College on the application form which is available from the school.
+Parents/guardians of new students must make written application for entry to the College on the application form which is available from the secretary’s office.

 Each year, seventy-two places for boys are available in our first year programme.
 An Open Day is held on the last Saturday in September each year.